-Mr. Newlin has been the Executive Chairman since May 2014.
-On March 9, 2016, Mr. Newlin notified the Board that he intended to retire as a Director, effective as of the Company's Annual Meeting of Shareholders on May 12, 2016.
-The Board named Mr. Patterson as Chairman, effective upon Mr. Newlin's retirement from the Board.
-Mr. Newlin served as Chairman, President and Chief Executive Officer of PolyOne from February 2006 until May 2014.
-Mr. Patterson, also a Director, has been President and Chief Executive Officer since May 2014.
+Mr. Patterson is the Chairman of our Board and our CEO.
 The Board believes that this leadership structure is appropriate for our Company given the experience and active involvement of our independent Directors, our corporate governance practices and our Lead Director's role.
 Having a Lead Director role helps to ensure greater communication between management and the independent Directors, increases the independent Directors' understanding of management decisions and Company operations and provides an additional layer of independent oversight of PolyOne.
 The Board believes that this approach serves to strike an effective balance between management and independent Director participation in the board process.